COSSAS/SOARCA/docs/content/en/docs/core-components/reporting.md

 Reporter .up.|> IWorkflowReporter
 Reporter .up.|> IStepReporter
+Reporter -right-> IDownStreamReporter

 Database .up.|> IDownStreamReporter
+Cache .up.|> IDownStreamReporter
 3PTool .up.|> IDownStreamReporter

-Reporter -> Database
-Reporter -down-> 3PTool

 ```

 ### Interfaces

-The logic and extensibility is implemented in the SOARCA architecture by means of reporting interfaces.
+The reporting logic and extensibility is implemented in the SOARCA architecture by means of reporting interfaces.
 At this stage, we implement an *IWorkflowReporter* to push information about the entire workflow to be executed, and an *IStepReporter* to push step-specific information as the steps of the workflow are executed.

-A high level *Reporter* component will implement both interfaces, and maintain the list of decomposer and executor reporters activated for the SOARCA instance.
+A high level *Reporter* component will implement both interfaces, and maintain the list of *DownStreamRepporter*s activated for the SOARCA instance.
 The *Reporter* class will invoke all reporting functions for each active reporter.
-Executer and Decomposer components will be injected each with the Reporter, as interface of respectively workflow, and step, to keep the reporting scope separated.
+The *Executer* and *Decomposer* components will be injected each with the Reporter though, as interface of respectively workflow reporter, and step reporter, to keep the reporting scope separated.

-The *DownStream* reporters will instead implement push-specific reporting functions as per the *IDownStreamReporter* interface.
-Internal components to SOARCA, and third-party tool reporters, will implement the same interface.
+The *DownStream* reporters will implement push-based reporting functions specific for the reporting target, as shown in the *IDownStreamReporter* interface.
+Internal components to SOARCA, and third-party tool reporters, will thus implement the *IDownStreamReporter* interface.

 ## Future plans